Hyperparathyroidism – Diagnosis, Symptoms, and Treatment

 The treatment of acute symptomatic hypercalcemia related to hyperparathyroidism may include:

 - Corticosteroids – Deltasone (prednisone), Solumedrol (methylprednisolone)

 - Calcitonin – especially useful in hyperparathyroidism

 Asymptomatic individuals with increased risk for disease progression or end-organ damage may also benefit from surgery.
-Some patients, have a preference for surgery over medications as it is the only treatment that leads to cure.
+Some patients prefer surgery over medications as it is the only treatment that leads to a cure.
 Occasionally, patients that are not surgical candidates are prescribed Sensipar (cinacalcet) or bisphosphonate therapy such as Fosamax (alendronate).

 - Bilezikian JP, Silverberg SJ.
 Clinical practice.
 Asymptomatic primary hyperparathyroidism.
 N Engl J Med 2004; 350:1746. - https://www.ncbi.nlm.nih.gov/pubmed/15103001